-It is designed as a blended programme using technology-enhanced learning as its primary mode alongside 9x6 hour monthly Saturday workshops (January–May; September-December in both years public health guidelines permitting) as well as 2x1 month intensive study abroad programme in June or July of both years.
+It is designed as a blended programme using technology-enhanced learning as its primary mode alongside 9x6 hour monthly Saturday workshops (September - December; January - April) in both years as well as 2x1 month intensive study abroad programme in June or July of both years.

 Using UCC’s virtual learning platform, CANVAS, it facilitates online and weekend delivery favouring a flipped classroom approach and the creation of a community of practice alongside multi-modal assessment including action research, reflective essays, e-portfolios, oral presentations, peer and self-assessment as well as critical engagement with ICT.

 For details on the list of modules available to students on this programme, please consult the UCC College Calendar.

 Are you interested in learning Spanish language to a level that equips you to be a teacher in the subject?

 Are you interested in learning about the cultures of the Spanish-speaking world including Spain, Latin America and the US?

 Would you like training in digital tools that will help you to create content for your classes?

 Then apply for our Higher Diploma and learn from our dynamic team of experts in language teaching, digital pedagogies and cultures and histories of Spain and Latin America.